Blood Pressure Treatment to Reduce Risk of Dementia

 Nearly half of American adults have high blood pressure.
 This is a major concern: High blood pressure raises the risk for heart attack, heart failure and stroke.
 Unfortunately, most people don’t realize they have high blood pressure.
 It’s known as the “silent killer” because there are seldom symptoms.

-But those aren’t the only problem for people with hypertension.
-High blood pressure in mid-life is a key risk factor for developing dementia later in life, particularly vascular dementia, according to the Alzheimer’s Organization.
+But heart disease isn’t the only issue for people with hypertension.
+High blood pressure in mid-life is a key risk factor for developing vascular dementia later in life, according to the Alzheimer’s Organization.
+Around 30 percent of dementia cases are vascular dementia.

 “This is the first study to look at the possibility that blood pressure treatment could slow, even reverse structural changes to the brain, particularly perivascular spaces.
 These are spaces around the blood vessels of the brain that are involved in clearing toxins and byproducts from the brain,” says Bernard Kaminetsky, MD, medical director, MDVIP.
 “Enlarged perivascular spaces have been linked to aging and heart disease risk.”